Song–Xia wars: Shenzong's invasion (1081–1085)

-In 1081, the Song dynasty launched a five-pronged attack on the Western Xia.
-After initial victories, Song forces failed to take the capital of Xia, Xingqing, and remained on the defensive for the next three years.
+In 1081, the Song dynasty launched a five-pronged attack on the Western Xia as part of a plan to reconquer north China.
+After initial victories, the Xia adopted a strategy of scorched earth.
+Song forces failed to take the capital of Xia, Xingqing, and remained on the defensive for the next three years.
 Xia counterattacks also experienced initial success before failing to take Lanzhou multiple times.
-In 1085, the war ended with the death of Emperor Shenzong of Song.
+In 1085, the war ended with the death of Emperor Shenzong of Song and the Song's ambitions.

 Organization

 The Song sent five armies against Western Xia.